Edward01S2/rndrtech/src/projects/ta-eye-care.md

 date: 2019-07-17T00:00:00-05:00

 ---
-A static website built for Ta Eye Associates based in Arlington, TX.
+A static website built for Ta Eye Associates, an eye care provider based in Arlington, TX.
 Created using Gatsby, Netlify, and a mix of Prismic.io and Netlify CMS to handle the content.